 Vincent Van Gogh completed “Starry Night Over the Rhone” in 1889, oil on canvas.
 It is on the banks of the Ronne River in Arles, France.
 Here Van Gogh captures the effects of gas lamplight across the water at night.
 The artist is known to have suffered from severe mental anxiety and many suggest his dramatic brushwork was as eventful as his emotional life, the two inexplicably linked.
 His use of light is the result of the journey to Arles later in his career.
 At this time, we witness the “Starry Night style” that Van Gogh becomes famous for coming to life.

 “Only when he no longer knows what he is doing does the painter do good things.” – Edgar Degas

 Edgar Degas completed “Miss Lala at The Cirque Fernando” in 1879, oil on canvas.
 According to The Morgan Library and Museum, Degas attended the performance of an aerialist known as Miss La La.
 He produced many studies of the performer before finishing his celebrated painting.
 The aerialist performed her tricks over seventy feet above him as he created his studies, suspended by a rope clenched between her teeth.

 Degas is famous for his portrayal of performers and bathers, his ability to capture the power of movement nearly in a single frame.

-Later in life, Degas began to lose his eyesight but his work and technique remains just as powerful as the beginning of his career.
+Later in life, Degas began to lose his eyesight but his work and technique remain just as powerful as the beginning of his career.